 Before beginning the professional internship, you must pass a content assessment.
 To graduate, you must also complete a performance-based teaching portfolio and student learning objectives project and register for the Praxis II pedagogy exam.

-As a degree-seeking student in the Master of Arts in Teaching or Master of Education in Instructional Technology or as a certificate-seeking student in the Instructional Technology Integration Certificate program, you are required to purchase a one-time $100 subscription to Tk20 HigherEd before your first class begins.
+As a student in this program, you are required to purchase a one-time $139 subscription (good for seven years) to Tk20 HigherEd before your first class begins.
 This is a comprehensive assessment and management system, which will support all students and programs within the department.
-The subscription is good for seven years.
-UMGC faculty members also provide Tk20 training.
+You may also need access to a webcam/microphone for certain assignments.

 Program transition points exist to ensure candidate progress and meet candidate needs in a timely manner.
 Transition points enable analysis of program progression and enable graduation projection and determinations of eligibility.
 In order for candidates to pass through transition points, they must meet the following criteria.